edamla/mediterraneanagency/_books/2021-09-01-bilal-the-abyssinian.md

 The magnificent oppressed who invites the world to Islam with the adhan...
-This book is prepared for those who wants know that magnificent person who screams “Allahuak- bar!” even while groaning under sticks.
+This book is prepared for those who wants know that magnificent person who screams “Allahuakbar!” even while groaning under sticks.
 While reading this precious work, you will find the traces of Bilal in the world of humanity and follow those traces.